 Place dough in prepared bundt pan.

-Pour the butter mixture over dough, and let it rise for 15 minutes.
+Cover, and let it rise for 15 minutes.
 Then bake!

 The short answer is yes.